 ...then you already understand the fragility of the old system.
 You've lived it.

-The world's leaders are now confirming what you already knew: the infrastructure you depend on was built for a world that no longer exists.
+The world's leaders are now saying out loud what you already knew: the infrastructure you depend on was built for assumptions that are no longer guaranteed.

 Building for What Comes Next